So Perth, What does your business, and branding, stand for?

 Ensure you understand what’s effective and what’s not.

-It’s critical that you deep-dive into all elements of your current brand, to give you a solid basis for what’s not working, what’s working well and what is somewhere in the middle.
-Whenever we see businesses rebranding without understanding what actually works for them, we usually see “the formula” losing its power over the brand’s audience.
-Understanding your current brand’s strengths, weaknesses, opportunities and threats will get you started on the right track.
+It’s critical that you deep-dive into all elements of your current branding, to give you a solid basis for what’s not working, what’s working well and what is somewhere in the middle.
+Whenever we see businesses rebranding without understanding what actually works for them, we usually see “the formula” losing connection with their audience.
+Understanding your current strengths, weaknesses, opportunities and threats will get you started on the right track.

 Changing something that doesn’t work and/or customers don’t care about?